 Game region:

-Playthrough with Ryu.
+Playthrough with Zangief.
 This version of the game was included on Street Fighter Collection.
-The arcade version of this game is well known for being hard, but the Playstation version features much more bearable A.I., making it easier to playthrough.
-It's also the game that introduced Akuma (a.k.a.
-Gouki) and he can be fought as a secret boss instead of M. Bison.
-Despite the CPU intelligence, CPU Akuma is still fairly smart.
+The arcade version of this game is well known for being really difficult, but the PlayStation version features much more bearable A.I., making it easier to playthrough.
+It's also the game that introduced Akuma, and he can be fought as a secret boss instead of M. Bison.

 Tekken